 Nothing comes without a background, but the background here is more manageable than that of pretty well any other texts which come to mind.
 For these, I've been putting together a single page of information about the cultural and historical background to each dialogue, and not asking students to do any other reading apart from the text itself.
 The dialogues themselves are pretty short (though they vary).
 So these hour-long seminars don't require a huge amount of preparation.

 Having done eight dialogues, including the shorter ones, I am, however, now getting to the point that somewhat longer and more complex texts remain, among those regarded as 'Socratic' dialogues.
-My selection for the next four seminars, therefore, makes sense for those who have done one or other of the preceding series.
-For those coming to this fresh, I shall be returning to the first series, which serves as a good introduction to the genre.
+My selection for the next four seminars, therefore, makes sense for those who have done one or other of Series 1 or 2.
+For those coming to this fresh, I shall be returning to the first two series, which serve as a good introduction to the genre.

 So those interested can choose between these two options:

-If you are looking at this and wondering if it's going to make any sense to you, go and read Euthyphro and ask yourself if you'd like to talk about it with others.
+If you are looking at this and wondering if it's going to make any sense to you, go and read Apology and ask yourself if you'd like to talk about it with others.

 More details, including prices, here.